andresugartechea/introToIM/midtermProject/README.md

-The standard of documentation is higher than the homework assignments.
-Check your grades and if you didn't get 10 points you can make an appointment to discuss with me how you can improve
-README.md to include
 At least everything we have included up to now
 Clear instructions for playing the game
 Screen shots of different game stages